 The AGO Student Commissioning Project is the AGO’s most recent new music initiative.
 Each year, grants of $1,000 are awarded to four collaborative composer-and-organist pairs for the composition and performance of four new works for the organ.
 In the fall, as the academic year begins, a student pair submits a joint application describing a proposed work and its performance.
 There are no restrictions with regard to a work’s compositional style; however, all composers and organists must be enrolled as full- or part-time students at an accredited U.S. college, university, or conservatory.
-After the new work is approved by the AGO Committee on New Music, the organist must premiere the work and present two additional performances.
-2021-2022 Project Guidelines
+After the new work is approved by the AGO Committee on New Music, the organist must premiere the work and provide a video recording.
+2022-2023 Project Guidelines.

 Award: Four grants of $1,000 will be awarded each year to four composer and organist pairs by the AGO Committee on New Music